-"A gripping new thriller…the perfect book for our present moment."—The Daily Beast
+"The perfect book for our present moment."—The Daily Beast

 "O'Connor writes with vivid descriptive detail and acute psychological insight, as well as flashes of searing, wry humor and occasional moments that simply break your heart." —The Boston Globe